Here's how Rihanna makes and spends her billion-dollar fortune

 Being a celebrity means that you have to be camera-ready always, and Rihanna is aware of this.
 Not to be left behind in the beauty game, she spends about US$ 1 million yearly on her nail styling, hair and beauty treatments.

 Healthy living is the key to combat a busy lifestyle and the billionaire follows it to the tee.
-Famous chef Debbie Solomon whips up nutritious meals for her at approximately US$800 (RM3,400) per day, while celebrity trainer Jamie Granger ensures that she looks her best at US$1,500 (RM6,360).
+Famous chef Debbie Solomon whips up nutritious meals for her at approximately US$800 (Rs 59,400) per day, while celebrity trainer Jamie Granger ensures that she looks her best at US$1,500 (Rs 1,11,375).

 View this post on Instagram

 The star also loves to invest in properties.
-Enamoured by the Pacific Palisades — a posh residential neighbourhood sandwiched between Santa Monica Mountains and the Pacific Ocean — Rihanna invested US$6.9 million (RM29.3 million) for a massive beach palace.
-Sheer nostalgia and sense of responsibility towards the place where she was born, led her to shell out another US$22 million (RM93.3 million) for a White House-style mansion in Barbados.
-Her other purchase in Los Angeles, a Mediterranean-style home, costed her US$6.8 million (RM28.8 million) and boasts of a theatre and spa where Rihanna can relax.
+Enamoured by the Pacific Palisades — a posh residential neighbourhood sandwiched between Santa Monica Mountains and the Pacific Ocean — Rihanna invested US$6.9 million for a massive beach palace.
+Sheer nostalgia and a sense of responsibility towards the place where she was born, led her to shell out another US$22 million for a White House-style mansion in Barbados.
+Her other purchase in Los Angeles, a Mediterranean-style home, costed her US$6.8 million and boasts of a theatre and spa where Rihanna can relax.

 Apart from all this, Rihanna also loves to take some time off and spend her hard-earned money on partying with her friends.
 She has been known to let her hair down with friends on expensive yachts and luxury locations.